taneltorn/CoverHunterFolkERA/README.md

 3. Run the evaluation script:<br>
 `python3 -m tools.eval_testset pretrained_model data/covers80/dataset.txt data/covers80/dataset.txt`

 CoverHunter seems to have implemented evaluation only when query and reference data are identical.
 But there is an optional 4th parameter for `query_in_ref_path` that would be relevant if query and reference are not identical.
-The file specified for `query_in_ref_path` (CoverHunter did nor provide an example or documentation) assumes:
-- JSON or tab-delimited key:value format
-- The only line contains a single key 'query_in_ref' with a value that is itself a collection of tuples, where each tuple represents a mapping between an index in the query input file and an index in the reference input file.
-This mapping is only used by the _generate_dist_matrix function.
-That function explains: "List[(idx, idy), ...], means query[idx] is in ref[idy] so we skip that when computing mAP."
+See the "query_in_ref" heading below under "Input and Output Files."

 ## Coarse-to-Fine Alignment Training